Aaron-Myers011/Pi-Hole/README.md

 This tutorial outlines the Installation and Configuration of Pi-Hole on a Raspberry Pi Model 4B.<br />

-<h2>OverView</h2
+<h2>Overview</h2

 To install a Pi-hole in your network, you’ll need to do the following things:

-Install Rasberry Pi OS onto a Raspberry Pi.
+Install Raspberry Pi OS onto a Raspberry Pi.

 Update the OS to the Current Version